 The first outfit is pretty sporty and striking.
-The base, the clothes themselves, are kept pretty simple with a black crop top by Zara and a dark plaid high waisted skirt by Bershka.
-For this outfit, I prefered eyecatcher accessories like the gaudy cap from Anti Social Social Club or the transparent Pelican Bag by Supreme with matching socks which I bought at Primark.
-The basis of the outfit was probably the sneakers, the Nike React Element 87 Thunder Blue / Total Orange, because with these I started to build the look.
+The base, the clothes themselves, are kept pretty simple with a black crop top by Zara and a dark plaid high-waisted skirt by Bershka.
+For this outfit, I preferred eyecatcher accessories like the gaudy cap from Anti Social Social Club or the transparent Pelican Bag by Supreme with matching socks that I bought at Primark.
+The basis of the outfit was probably the sneakers, the Nike React Element 87 Thunder Blue / Total Orange because with these I started to build the look.

 I love it when everything matches in color, so I’m more than happy with this look.
 The colors harmonize perfectly with each other.
 All colors are available at least a second time in another garment or accessory.

 - Neon green: cap, bag, and socks